SSG-DRD-IOT/intel_retail_workshop/Face_detection.md

  - On successful execution, face will get detected.

 ### Lesson Learnt
-Face Detection using Intel® OpenVINO™ toolkit.
+Face Detection using  OpenVINO™ toolkit.